Prepping for Patagonia: 7 tips for an epic trek

 Don’t exchange money for Argentinian pesos in your home country, bring USD and exchange upon arrival in Argentina.
 Find a Western Union, in my experience they offer the best rate, and you’ll get double what you exchanged in USD.
 Yes, double.
 Don’t ask about the logistics, I have no idea how it all works, but I do know it’s good to be a tourist in Argentina.
 However, when you arrive in Patagonia you’ll have a harder time finding money exchange places so do it all in big cities like Buenos Aires.

-While most restaurants and shops in Patagonia do accept credit or debit cards, you’ll get hit with higher exchange rate fees from your bank.
+While most restaurants and shops in Patagonia accept credit or debit cards, you’ll get hit with higher exchange rate fees from your bank.
 Oh, one last thing, do not bring Argentinian pesos back home as they’re basically worth zilch outside of Argentina.

 5: Not fit?
 Not a problem

 I’m average on the fitness level scale.
-I don’t workout every day but I do get in a nice long walk here and there.
+I don’t work out every day but I do get in a nice long walk here and there.
 If you’re generally healthy, you’ll be absolutely fine trekking in Patagonia.
 There are a variety of hikes you can take ranging from 3 to 21 km (1.85 to 13 mi) that have different elevation levels.
 Our Chief Experience Officer (CEO) repeated to us every day, “be honest with yourself” and it’s true.
 Listen to your body and rest as needed.
 Our CEO also said, “if you’re out of breath it’s not because of the altitude, we are not high enough, it’s because you’re just out of shape.”
 We love the honesty.

 6: No littering